mlochbaum/Singeli/doc/permutations.md

 The trick is you add an offset to each digit, so when it reaches 16 it wraps around in hex.
 64 bits is exactly enough to fit 16 4-bit digits, perfect!
 Each digit wraps all the way back to 0 so you have to re-add the offset at those places, but we need to know the number of wrapped digits anyway which helps with that.
 And it's done when all the digits wrap!

 But one more thing before _we're_ done, with such a nice counter I'd hate to loop on the wrapped digit count!
-The effect of all the `shift`s only depends on the how many there are, since we always wrap the lowest one, then the one above it, and so on, until they stop wrapping.
+The effect of all the `shift`s only depends on the how many there are, I mean we always wrap the lowest one, then the one above it, and so on, until they stop wrapping.
 If you have the wrap permutations from before, `reverse{scan{select,reverse{wraps}}}` shows what they do cumulatively:

     tup{3,4,5,6,2,1,0}
     tup{0,3,4,5,6,2,1}
     tup{0,1,3,4,5,6,2}
     tup{0,1,2,3,4,5,6}  # No digits!

 This isn't too complicated!
-It's the top permutation `tup{3,4,5,6,2,1,0}` shifted over, with `iota{k}` filling in the spots it leaves behind.
+The section `tup{3,4,5,6}` shifts around but doesn't change, and the spots before it are like `iota{k}`, and the rest of the numbers go backwards at the end.
 If you go from bottom to top you can follow how it got that way, first the `2` moves over to the right, then the `1` but it pushes the `2` out of the last slot, then the `0`.
-But we don't have to compute it that way!
-We'll pre-compute `tup{3,4,5,6,2,1,0}`, then shift it over with a shuffle by `iota{k} - x`, and use a blend to fill in the entries where that was negative.
+But we don't have to compute it like that!
+We'll make `tup{3,4,5,6,2,1,0}` once before the loop, then shift it over with a shuffle by `iota{k} - x`, and use a blend to fill in the entries where that was negative.
 Specifically `blend_top`, because the top bit is the sign bit!

 So here's the function using all that stuff.
 And also the count-trailing-zeros function `ctz` to figure out how many digits wrapped, since it's practically designed for that!